Vicky646Attah/DSA-Documentation/README.md

 1. Data loading and Ispection
 2. Handling missing variables
 3. Data Cleaning and formating
+-Steps Followed to clean the Data Are:
+    -I Highlight all the Data and click the Data tab, and then the Data Tool group click on it ,you will see a dialogue box.
+Click Unselect all fisrt, then product _id and then cick ok. you will have your unique or distinct product.
+The next step is to get the category which is key in all.
+To execute this, i had to copy and paste the category to a new worksheet to split it because it is a multi-level category and i observed that there is a common delimiter that seperated the text so i clicked on the delimiter and copy it to the clipboard.
+So i highlighted the category column and click text to columns to open a dialogue box and i clicked next and pasted the delimiter into the other box and click finish. by doing that, you have your category now spread across 5 columns, next is to rename them.
+After doing that, i returned back to the main data set and and highlight columns that will accomodate four more category headers and then clicked insert which created a space for me and so i copied the four columns from the category split sheet and pasted it on the main data set and so i deleted the category split sheet

 ### Exploratory Data Analysis
 EDA involved in the exploring of the data to answer some questions about the Data such as;